gavinlyonsrepo/pic_12F675_projects/README.md

 Project List
 -----------------------------------------
-A set of Project and example code for a 8-bin 8-bit Pic 12F675 Microcontroller. in C and Assembly.
+A set of Projects and example code for a 8-bin 8-bit Pic 12F675 Microcontroller, in C and Assembly.
 Each Project/example has a short readme, schematic and code file in the relevant subfolder.